Fried apple pies like Granny used to make—sweet apple filling inside tender, lightly fried pastry dough! Simple Southern cooking at its best!

 After a few batches, you’ll probably need to add more shortening and butter to the skillet, so let it melt before you add more pies.
 You may need to clean out the skillet and start over if the oil starts burning.

-Lay the pies on a large platter lined with paper towels.
+Lay the fried apple pies on a large platter lined with paper towels.
 If not serving immediately, cover the platter with tin foil until you’re ready to serve.
 Or just sit the platter out on the counter and the pies will mysteriously disappear.
 These are best eaten within two days, which is usually not a problem.

 - 4 bags (6 oz) dried apples